Do Beer and Religion Mix?

 5. The Greenbelt Festival in London is a Christian music and arts festival, and they have a tent where people go to drink beer while they sing traditional hymns.

-I know people love to sing when they drink beer.
-I used to host karaoke shows and at the end of the night, I would play 'Amazing Grace'.
-I'd say that there was, "nothing like a Bible song at a bar."
+I used to host karaoke shows and at the end of the night, I would play "Amazing Grace" and I'd say that there was, "nothing like a Bible song at a bar."
+I was amazed at how many people would sing along to the song and thank me for playing it.

-Speaking of beer and celebrating, the 5th annual Binghamton On Tap event is coming to the DoubleTree by Hilton in Binghamton on Saturday, February 23rd from 12 p.m. to 8 p.m.
+Speaking of beer and celebrating, how about getting tickets to 6th annual Binghamton On Tap event at the DoubleTree by Hilton in Binghamton on Saturday, February 8th from 12 p.m. to 8 p.m.